zackmu78/can-dogs-eat-potatoes/README.md

 # can-dogs-eat-potatoes
-We cover everything from basic care essentials like feeding and grooming to more complex topics such as behavioral issues, training techniques, and addressing specific health concerns.
+We cover everything from basic care essentials like feeding and grooming to [can dogs eat potatoes](https://postifie.com/can-dogs-eat-potatoes/) more complex topics such as behavioral issues, training techniques, and addressing specific health concerns.